-- Reliable access to UF's Canvas Computer System - If you're not familiar with the Canvas environment, check out this tutorial: "Navigating UF's e-Learning Environment" [3:42].

-- It's a good idea to complete assignments well before the deadline.
+- Reliable access to UF's Canvas Computer System. - o If you're not familiar with the Canvas environment, check out this tutorial: "Navigating UF's e-Learning Environment" [3:42]. - It's a good idea to complete assignments well before the deadline.
 Extensions will not be given for student-based technical difficulties.
 If UF Canvas experiences technical difficulties (and we know when this happens), deadlines will be adjusted. - This Textbook: - Madden, G. J., Reed, D. D., & Digennaro Reed, F. D. (2021).
 An Introduction to Behavior Analysis.
-Wiley.
+Wiley. - There are NO additional fees for this course.